ezEngine/ezEngine/Documentation/General/EngineOverview.md

-In **Foundation\\Math** you will find lots of math classes, e.g. classes to do vector arithmetic (ezVec3, ezMat4, ezQuat, ezPlane, etc.), classes to work with colors (ezColor, ezColor8UNorm, ezColor16f), classes to work with bounding volumes (ezBoundingBox, ezBoundingSphere) and do culling (ezFrustum), utility functions for intersection tests (ezIntersectionUtils) and a class to work with angles efficiently (ezAngle).
+In **Foundation\\Math** you will find lots of math classes, e.g. classes to do vector arithmetic (ezVec3, ezMat4, ezQuat, ezPlane, etc.), classes to work with colors (ezColor, ezColorGammaUB, ezColorLinear16f), classes to work with bounding volumes (ezBoundingBox, ezBoundingSphere) and do culling (ezFrustum), utility functions for intersection tests (ezIntersectionUtils) and a class to work with angles efficiently (ezAngle).
 There is even an implementation for a fixed point type (ezFixedPoint).